In this article

 EDI payments are often confused with ACH (automated clearing house) or EFT (electronic funds transfer) processes.
 ACH and EFT describe electronic payment methods, whereas EDI payments denote the secure transfer of documents related to payments, rather than payments themselves.

-In this article, we’ll explain in greater detail what EDI payments are, their benefits and drawbacks, and EDI alternatives like virtual credit cards for small businesses.
-We’ll also delve more deeply into how they differ from ACH and EFT payments.
+In this article, we explain in greater detail what EDI payments are, their benefits and drawbacks, and EDI alternatives like virtual credit cards for small businesses.
+We also discuss how they differ from ACH and EFT payments.

 What is an EDI payment?

-EDI, which stands for Electronic Data Interchange, is a method for exchanging business documents between different companies using electronic systems.
+EDI stands for Electronic Data Interchange, and is a method for exchanging business documents between different companies using electronic systems.
 EDI payments refer to the electronic transmission of payment-related information between businesses using the EDI standard.

-It’s important to note that the term does not refer to money transfers.
-Instead, it describes the process of securely exchanging information related to payments.
+You should note that the term does not refer to money transfers.
+Instead, it describes the process of securely exchanging sometimes sensitive information related to payments.

-Companies use EDI payments to trade transaction data such as:
+Companies use EDI payments to trade transaction data like:

 • Bills of lading